Sovereign AI & Agentic Government

 DigiGov Expo: Operationalising the Reality

-The critical convergence point at Excel, London.
+The critical convergence point.
 Join senior leaders from the Sovereign AI Unit, GDS, central departments and local authorities to move beyond policy documentation into the physical implementation of agentic workflows, responsible AI procurement, and auditable data governance.

 Who You’ll Learn from